arskom/spyne/doc/source/manual/03_types.rst

 roll faster as their representation is machine-specific, thus not very reliable nor portable.

-For integers, we recommend you to use types like :class:`spyne.model.primitive.UnsignedInteger32` which can only contain a 32-bit unsigned integer.
+For integers, we recommend you to use bounded types like :class:`spyne.model.primitive.UnsignedInteger32` which can only contain a 32-bit unsigned integer.
 (Which is very popular as e.g. a primary key type in a relational database.)